WeCamp/pegski/README.md

+This project has been moved!!!! and can [at github.com/pegski](https://github.com/pegski).

-# Team Attachable - Project "Peg"
+## Team Attachable - Project "Peg"

 Aka the PEG Project, in which we will try to maximise the value of the PSA.